TigerBSD/TigerBSD/README.md

 A full buildworld buildkernel takes about five hours on my ThinkPad T520 at the time of this writing.
+Out of this time, it takes about 50 minutes to do the buildkernel step alone.

 Reboot into single user mode again and then